Frank S. Bowen: Military career

 Bowen attended the United States Military Academy at West Point, graduating in 1926.
 From mid-1939 to mid-1947, his career tracked that of his mentor Robert L. Eichelberger.
 He served under Eichelberger in the 30th Infantry Regiment and, in 1940, he served as aide-de‐camp to Eichelberger while the latter was superintendent of West Point.
 With the United States entry into World War II, Eichelberger took command of the 77th Infantry Division with Bowen as his Personnel Officer (G-1).
 Eichelberger soon took command of I Corps with Bowen serving as assistant Operation Officer and then Operations Officer (G-3).

 Colonel Bowen would receive his first Distinguished Service Cross for his actions on 12 December 1942 during the Battle of Buna–Gona.
 In August 1944, Eichelberger was given command of the newly formed Eighth United States Army and Bowen joined him as G-3.
+Bowen was promoted to the temporary rank of brigadier general late in the war.
+After the war, he reverted to his permanent rank.

 Bowen served as commander of the 187th Airborne Infantry Regiment and led the unit in the Battle of Yongju, Operation Tomahawk and Operation Courageous during the Korean War.
 He served as commander of the 101st Airborne Division in 1955 and, that August, he became commander of Fort Jackson and remained in command of the base until August 1956.
 In September 1956 he became head of Military Assistance Advisory Group China in Taiwan, personally befriending Chang Kai-Shek, and remained in that post until July 1958.

 Bowen retired from the army in 1964 and moved to Newberry, South Carolina.
 After retiring from the Army in 1964, he served as executive director of the South Carolina Traffic Safety Council and also headed the South Carolina chapter of the American Cancer Society.

 He died at Moncrief Army Hospital, Columbia, South Carolina on 24 September 1976.

-He was married to Elizabeth Kelly Bowen and their son, Frank S. Bowen III also graduated from West Point.
+He was married to Elizabeth Kelly Bowen and their son, US Army Colonel Frank S. Bowen III also graduated from West Point.